dlepex/typeinst/README.md

 1. The result is `<file>_ti.go`, where `<file>` is a name of the file where DSL-struct is declared.
 The file is generated in the same package and it contains ALL concrete types described by DSL-struct.

 ## __Features__
-- __Selective type instantiation__: Typeinst will only create the required *generic types*, not the whole generic package at once.
+- __Selective type instantiation__: Typeinst only generates the requested types, not the whole generic package at once: this tool is type-based, not package-based.
 - [Constructor functions](#constructor-function) support
 - [Type merging](#type-merging) support
-- The implementer of a generic package doesn't need to use any special comments or magic imports.
-Generic package is a rather normal package, where some types (or type aliases) serve as type variables.
+- No mandatory magic comments, and no magic imports in generic code
 - Special support for [empty singleton generic types](#empty-singleton-generic-types).

 ## __Terminology__

 #### Type variable

-Type variables (type-parameters of generic types) are declared within generic package, usually as am empty interface:
+Type variables (type-parameters of generic types) are declared within generic package, usually as an empty interface:
 ```go
 type E interface{}
 type A = interface{} // Alias form is ok too

 type C interface { // Non-empty interface type variables can be used as well.
 	Less(C) bool     // Type variable C can only be substituted by types having `Less()` method.
 }